-- Each team is given a virtual cash account of $100,000 to build their options portfolio.
+- Each team is given a virtual cash account of $100,000 to build its options portfolio.

-- Each team is strongly encouraged to attend a classroom presentation hosted by their university's student ambassador on January 30, 2014, at 5:00 p.m.
+- Each team is strongly encouraged to attend an education session hosted by their university's Student Ambassador on Wednesday, January 27, 2016, at 5:00 p.m.
 (EST).
-This education session will focus on the mandatory components of the simulation, the options trading strategies, and the trading simulator functionalities.
+This education session will focus on the mandatory components of the simulation, the options trading strategies, the trading simulator functionalities as well as the alerts and quotes.
 This presentation will be followed by a live question period through webcast.

-- To construct their options portfolio, each team must choose at least five Canadian options classes from 30 of the most active securities on the market.
+- To construct their options portfolio, teams must choose at least five Canadian option classes from the 50 most active securities.

-- Each mandatory strategy must have a minimum notional value of $5,000 or 10 options contracts.
+- Each mandatory strategy must have a minimum notional value of $5,000 or 10 option contracts.
 There is no minimum holding period required.

-- Mandatory strategies must be traded in a single transaction, and not by legs.
-To do so, select the appropriate strategy in the "Transaction Type" field of the Trading Simulator, failing which the mandatory strategies will not be recognized.
+- Mandatory strategies must be traded in a single transaction by selecting the "Transaction Type" field of the Trading Simulator, and not by legs, except for the long call.

-- All positions must be liquidated before market close on April 4, 2014.
-Each team with open positions after the last trading day will be disqualified.
+- All positions must be liquidated before market close on March 25, 2016.

 Each team must execute the following four predefined options trading strategies:

-The three winning teams that have respected the mandatory components while accumulating the best return after nine trading weeks will be awarded a 1st prize of $10,000, a 2nd prize of $5,000 and a 3rd prize of $2,500 from the Montréal Exchange.
+Three winning teams, having fulfilled all the mandatory components, while achieving the best returns after eight weeks of trading, will be awarded a 1st prize of $10,000, a 2nd prize of $5,000 and a 3rd prize of $2,500 respectively from the Montréal Exchange.

-The best performing team per university as well as the 50 best teams in the canadian ranking that have respected the mandatory components will receive a certificate of participation.
+The best performing team per university as well as the top 50 teams in the Canadian ranking, having fulfilled all the mandatory components, will receive a certificate of excellence.